At our 2017 high-school reunion, one of my dearest classmates hugged me and, without hint of irony, whispered, “You’ve had an interesting life, Gary.”

 And you were bound to notice eventually.

 (Photo: I’ve no independent recollection of who left that sweet note of welcome.
 But Google recorded the when and where of it, and I wrote a long journal entry that night.
-And from those and the context of other photos, I was able to reconstruct which lovely soul welcomed a pedaling astronomer into her home that late-October day in 2016.
+And from those and the context of other photos, I was able to reconstruct which lovely soul welcomed a wayward astronomer into her home that October day in 2016.
 Thanks, Lucy.)